Swaziland

 biodiversity hotspot (Biodiversity

-Hotspots).
 Terrestrial ecoregions include the

-Maputaland Coastal Forest Mosaic (EoE),
+Maputaland Coastal Forest Mosaic (WWF WM),

-the Zambezian and Mopane Woodlands (EoE),
+the Zambezian and Mopane Woodlands (WWF WM),